Solar Eclipse 2023

 The Solar Eclipse Explained

-Next April, visitors to the Gascoyne region will have front row seats for one of nature's most phenomenal occurrences - a solar eclipse - with Exmouth experiencing 62 seconds of totality as the sun is completely blocked by the Moon.
+April this year will see visitors to the Gascoyne region will have front row seats for one of nature's most phenomenal occurrences - a solar eclipse - with Exmouth experiencing 62 seconds of totality as the sun is completely blocked by the Moon.
+THe Shire of Upper Gascoyne has a series of events planned around the Eclipse in Gascoyne Junction called Under Gascoyne Skies.

 On April 20, 2023 at around 11.27am, the path of totality will graze the tip of Western Australia in a 40 kilometre wide track along the Gascoyne coastline, making it the most accessible land based place on Earth to view the spectacle.